Rick-8/fishingclub/README.md

 ## Features

+* Favicon
+  - using the site Favomatic (https://favicomatic.com/) I was able to make my own Favicon from a cropped picture I sourced from pexels.com

 * Navigation Bar

     - Shown at the top of all three pages, and each page having an identical theme.